 What are Roller Conveyors?

 Roller conveyors generally consist of a number of rollers mounted within a frame.
 In the case of a gravity conveyor these rollers spin as the product travels across them, aiding the product in moving forward.
-The rollers of the conveyor can also be powered, meaning items placed on the conveyor will be pushed forward by the rollers.
-In either case the roller conveyor makes product transportation simple and also efficient for most industrial environments.
+The conveyor rollers may also be powered, meaning items placed on the conveyor will be pushed forward by the rollers.
+In either case, the roller conveyor makes product transportation simple and also efficient for most industrial environments.

 Most commonly transported items include boxes, pallets, crates, totes, trays and also boards.
 Items being placed upon a roller based conveyor should generally have a flat and rigid bottom, this ensures that the product will not slip in between or sag in the rollers and become stuck.

 The basic concept of transporting objects on rollers has existed for thousands of years.
 It is said that the pyramids were built using a system of wooden rollers to transport the large stone blocks into place.

 It wasn't until 1908 however that a patent for roller conveyors first appeared.
 Hymie Goddard of the Logan Company in Indiana filed the first patent for modern roller conveyor systems.

 Several years later Henry Ford popularised the assembly line and the use of conveyors became more widespread.

 Automotive industries generally began using powered conveyor lines in the early 1920s which allowed for mass production in their factories, whilst coal miners were using roller systems to transport coal over much longer distances.